All posts

 As an example, for the ASR 1000 platform, this command was introduced in IOS XE Amsterdam 17.2.1r.
 For reference, see the corresponding release notes.

-Let’s now examine the effects of enabling this command using the topology shown at the beginning.
+The effects of enabling this command are examined below using the topology shown in the previous section.
 Two scenarios can be considered:

-• In the first scenario, the command is applied after the MP-BGP session between the two peers has already been established.
+• In the first scenario, the command is applied after the BGP session between the two peers has already been established

-Scenario 1: Securing an Already Established External MP-BGP Session
+Scenario 1: Securing an Already Established eBGP Session

 With both sessions in the Established state, the new command introduced earlier is applied to the configuration of router R1, and the results are analyzed.
 The same considerations would apply if the command were also configured on R2.